< Go to Stroller and Car Seat Combos

 The Chicco Bravo weighs 23.9 pounds, making it the second heaviest product in the group.
 The lightest option is closer to 10 pounds for the Baby Trend Snap-N-Go EX, and the lightest standard stroller (like the Bravo) is about 14 pounds for the UPPAbaby Cruz Combo.
-Once the Bravo is folded it's the 4th largest product in the group at 11,250 cubic inches in size.
-This makes it a tougher one to transport, lift, carry, or fit in a trunk.
-Those with smaller cars might struggle to get this one in and out of a sedan or coupe.
-The smallest folded option is the Britax B-Agile 3 Combo that measures at about 6,614 cubic inches; even the Cruz is smaller than the Bravo with a size of around 8,000 cubic inches.
+Once you fold the Bravo, it's the 4th largest product in the group at 11,250 cubic inches in size.
+This larger size makes it a slightly tougher one to transport, lift, carry, or fit in a trunk.
+The smallest folded option is the Britax B-Agile 3 Combo that measures at about 6,614 cubic inches; even the UPPAbaby Cruz is less than the Bravo with a size of around 8,000 cubic inches.
 No matter which type of stroller you are looking for, standard or frame, there is a smaller and lighter option that the Bravo.

 Folding the Bravo is very easy compared to much of the competition.
-It requires 1 hand, has 2 steps and it self-stands and has a carry handle for easier transport.
+It requires one hand, has 2 steps and it self-stands and has a carry handle for easier transport.
 It can also roll when folded in a fashion similar to rolling luggage.
-You will have to bend to about a 45 degree angle to grasp the handle that pulls to initiate the fold.
+You will have to bend to about a 45-degree angle to grasp the handle that pulls to initiate the fold.
 The handlebar will get worn and dirty if you use the self-stand feature as it relies on the handlebar to stabilize it.
 It does not offer a locking mechanism of any kind, but you won't need one if you keep it standing.
-Unfolding is just as easy as folding; it only has 1 step, but it will require 2 hands to accomplish.
-This unfold is a little awkward at first, but after a few tries we think most parents will find it easy to use.
+Unfolding is just as easy as folding; it only has 1 step, but it will require two hands to accomplish.
+The unfolding process is a little awkward at first, but after a few tries, we think most parents will find it easy to use.

-This stroller is difficult to push and turn even on flat surfaces.
+This stroller 's hard to push and turn even on flat surfaces.
 It manages smaller space okay thanks to its size, but it is slow going and won't be a quick mover should you need to get out of someone's way.
-It requires pushing with 2 hands no matter what so you won't have a free hand to answer your phone or take a sip of water while still moving.
-It struggled even more in rougher terrain and doesn't turn that well in grass and gravel.
+It requires pushing with two hands no matter what, so you won't have a free hand to answer your phone or take a sip of water while still moving.
+It struggled even more in rougher terrain and didn't turn that well in grass and gravel.
 It wouldn't go over most bumps or the grate in our course.
-The flex in the frame make it a bad choice for stairs or curbs, because there is very little control on the descent.
+The flex in the frame makes it a bad choice for stairs or curbs because you have limited control on the descent.

 Ease of Use

 This Chicco earned the highest ease of use score in our tests for all the Chicco options in this review.
-With a score of 7 of 10 for the metric it managed to earn the highest ease of use score in the review.
-The low for the group is a 3 earned by the Chicco Liteway Plus and umbrella product that did not impress in our tests for this metric.
+With a score of 7 of 10 for the metric, it managed to earn the highest ease of use score.
+The low for the group is a 3 for the Chicco Liteway Plus and umbrella product that did not impress in our tests for this metric.

 The Bravo offers a padded leg rest and an adjustable recline that you can read more about in our full review of the Bravo in our standard stroller review.

 The wheels on this product are foam filled plastic.
-On the bright side they won't become misshapen or dented like plastic air filled options, but they are still plastic which doesn't maneuver as nicely as rubber and don't offer any kind of comfort for passengers over rougher terrain.
-The design and the materials used in the construction of the wheels is also unimpressive, with old style bushings and a press on hub cap.
+On the bright side, they won't become misshapen or dented like plastic air filled options, but they are still plastic which doesn't maneuver as nicely as rubber and isn't comfortable for passengers moving over rougher terrain.
+The design and the materials used in the construction of the wheels are also unimpressive, with old style bushings and press on hubcap.
 They just don't have the feel of something that is going to last for very long.
-It does have 4 wheel shocks which is a plus in our book and might help negate some of the sting from the hard plastic wheels.
+It does have four wheel shocks which are a plus in our book and might help negate some of the sting from the hard plastic wheels.

 Ease of Setup

-The Bravo offers a fairly well rounded stroller for a reasonable price compared to the competition.
+The Bravo offers a fairly well-rounded stroller for a reasonable price compared to the competition.
 Unfortunately, what looks good on paper and manages to check the boxes of parental desires, didn't translate well to an actual product and failed to perform well in most of our tests.
 So despite the budget friendly list price of $250, this one doesn't end up feeling like a good value given how difficult it is to push and how limited the features are.
-The Britax B-Agile 3 is only 2 dollars more and it score significantly higher in this review winning a Best Value award here and in our standard stroller review.
+The Britax B-Agile 3 is only 2 dollars more and it scores significantly higher in this review winning a Best Value award here and in our ful-size stroller review.

 Other Versions and Accessories

 Chicco makes a lot of strollers for different purposes, including several we looked at in this review.
-For car seat stroller combination we really liked the Chicco Keyfit Caddy the dedicated frame stroller that is designed to work with Chicco Keyfit car seats.
-This product score well in our review with a second place rank, and it has a list price of $100 making it affordable for most families.
+For car seat stroller combination we liked the Chicco Keyfit Caddy the dedicated frame stroller that is designed to work with Chicco Keyfit car seats.
+This product scored well in our review, and it has a list price of $100 making it affordable for most families.
 While it will only work until baby outgrows their infant car seat, we think most parents will like what it offers for the price, and the use time will give them longer to decide what their stroller needs are so they can make an informed choice for their standard or jogging stroller options.